 The conference was opened by the Chairman of the International Executive Council, Lord Hinton of Britain.
 Lord Hinton described Ghana as a country which is facing many problems with "courage, imagination and cheerfulness".
 He added that Ghana had a great potential for development.

 The Ghanaian delegation included Dr. E.S.
-Sackey, engineering adviser of the Volte River Authority and Mr. E.L.
-Quartey chief executive of the Volta River Authority.
+Sackey, engineering adviser of the Volta River Authority and Mr. E.L.
+Quarter chief executive of the Volta River Authority.